 For example, the statistic that women, on average, retire four years later than men could be seen as a positive indicator of women’s engagement in Australia’s workforce.
 Couple this with the statistic that Australian women, on average, have 42% less superannuation than Australian men, and we might find ourselves asking if this extra four years of workforce participation is a choice, or a necessity.

-The WGEA’s statistics on women in leadership show that women hold only 13% of chair positions and 24% of directorships.
-Only 16.5% of Australian CEO’s are women.
-Astonishingly, over 29% of organisations that report to WGEA have no female key management personnel.
+The WGEA’s 2023 statistics on women in leadership show that women hold only 18% of chair positions and 33% of directorships.
+Only 19.4% of Australian CEO’s are women.

 What do we need to consider moving forward?